Master of Science in Economics with a concentration in Financial Economics or Econometrics

 For those who are Texas A&M Undergraduate Fast Track students, please click here.

 Texas A&M University is consistently ranked one of the Best Value Colleges in the country.
 Academic year 2014-15 tuition and fees for the 12 fall-semester credit hours are $6,206 for residents and $12,854 for non-residents and international students, and $5,283 and $10,269 respectively for the 9 spring-semester credit hours .
 This includes the $3,000 M.S. in Economics program fee payable in both semesters.
 Fall and spring living expenses are estimated to be $11,000 to $12,000 total.
-The summer semester following the first year is open so that students can get an internship, return to their home country if they are international, or take other courses in the university.
+The summer semester following the first year is open so that students can get an internship, return to their home country if they are international, or take other courses at the university.

 TUITION AND HOUSING COSTS